Shtn22/Graph-QA-Pipeline/README.md

-code
-Markdown
 # Graph-Augmented Question Answering with a Custom Retrieval Pipeline

 This project introduces a custom, multi-stage data preprocessing and subgraph retrieval pipeline designed to enhance the reasoning capabilities of Large Language Models (LLMs) on complex knowledge graph datasets.

 The core of this work is a sophisticated retrieval algorithm that distills massive, noisy graphs into small, dense, and semantically relevant subgraphs.
 These optimized subgraphs are then used to train a hybrid Graph Neural Network (GNN) and LLaMA-7B model.
-The final implementation achieved a **Hit Rate of 71.74%** and an **F1 Score of 54.32%** on the WebQSP test set, demonstrating the effectiveness of this custom pipeline.
+The final implementation achieved a Hit Rate of 71.74% and an F1 Score of 54.32% on the WebQSP test set, demonstrating the effectiveness of this custom pipeline.

 ## Project Highlights